 Ma et al. [21] observed three regions in the TPSR of methane over Mo/H-MCM-22.

-The first one is from about 547 to 687 °C. In this region, the main products were sharp consumption of methane accompanied by a sharp formation of CO and H2 occurred (the second region).
-Benzene could only be formed at almost the end of induction period of the reaction.
-The authors believed that these stages corresponded to the formation of MoO2 (the first stage) and molybdenum carbide (the second stage).
+The first one is from about 547 to 687 °C. In this region, the main products were CO_2 and H_2O , and there was no apparent formation of H_2 and CO.
+After that, a sharp consumption of methane accompanied by a sharp formation of CO and H_2 occurred (the second region).
+Benzene could only be formed at almost the end of CO_2 production stage (the third region).
+The first two stages were taken as the induction period of the reaction.
+The authors believed that these stages corresponded to the formation of MoO_2 (the first stage) and molybdenum carbide (the second stage).
 These two steps can be illustrated as follows: